Services People Projects Careers News Contact

 Viet Nam has over 7,000 dams, many of which are in deteriorating condition.
 Supported by $7.5 million funding under the MFAT New Zealand Aid Programme, Phase 3 doubles the number of sites of the previous two phases of the project to a total of nine major dams in seven large river basins and more than 300 medium dams to provide improved safety for dams and disaster risk management for downstream communities.

-The project team from Damwatch Engineering, GNS Science from NZ, and local partner Thuyloi University is working with the Viet Nam Government, dam managers and downstream communities to develop dam safety solutions that can be delivered down to the local level.
+The project team from DAMWATCH ENGINEERING, GNS Science from NZ, and local partner Thuyloi University is working with the Viet Nam Government, dam managers and downstream communities to develop dam safety solutions that can be delivered down to the local level.
 This includes the:

 • assessment of flood risks and upstream geohazards such as large landslides and earthquakes,